Euphorbia 'Zig Zag'

 Euphorbia pseudocactus 'Zig Zag'

 Euphorbia 'Zig Zag' is a hybrid cross between Euphorbia pseudocactus and Euphorbia grandicornis.
-It is an accurate mix of the 2 species, smaller than E. grandicornis, but with a lot of the angularity and similar spines to E. grandicornis.
-Also has the striping (variegation) of E. pseudocactus.
+It is an accurate mix of the two species, smaller than E. grandicornis, but with a lot of the angularity and similar spines to E. grandicornis.
+It also has the striping (variegation) of E. pseudocactus.
 It takes up less room than E. grandicornis and less problems falling over onto itself than E. pseudocactus.
 The flowers are small and appear in spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).